Learn how to make beads on your own

 Bugle beads

-These are long cylindrical beads available in a variety of colours, finishes and twists.
-They are sized in millimetres, the most common sizes being 2, 3, and 5mm.
+Bugle beads are long cylindrical beads available in a variety of colors, finishes and twists.
+They are sized in millimeters, the most common sizes being 2, 3, and 5mm.
 Take care when using them as they can have quite shape edges which could cut through thread.
-They are mainly used for edgings and fringes.
+Bugle beads are mainly used for edgings and fringes.

 Shaped beads